o-theophilus/portfolio-website/frontend/README.md

 IMPROVEMENTS:

-Backend shod only send edited field on edit
+Backend should only send edited field on edit